 Where applicable, you are responsible for keeping your user details and any passwords confidential.
 Our staff have no access to passwords which are stored encrypted on our Service.
 We will never ask you for your password, so please do not trust anybody asking you for it.

 Customers using a desktop service

-Bright does not have access to your data files, except where they have been submitted by you to our Support Team.
+Bright does not have access to your data files, except where they have been submitted by you, or you have otherwise provided access, to our Support Team.